lts-rad/helstrom-bound-vs-bb84-cascade/README.md

 ## Attack Concept

-This differs from the textbook Intercept & Resend attack in that Eve does not 'assume' a basis, and instead performs a POVM measure.
+This differs from the textbook Intercept & Resend attack in that Eve does not 'assume' a basis, and instead performs a min-error POVM (see https://arxiv.org/abs/0810.1970).

 The attack relies on a weakened protocol that has no decoys, mean photon numbers between 0.6-1.0, and does not employ phase randomization.